limitlessloop/vets.gov-status/README.md

 for one month.
 To fetch one year worth of data it takes around 10 minutes.
 The API token might expire between the requests hence the code supports renewing API token.

 To fetch CSAT data locally, you will need to export a `FORESEE_CREDENTIALS` environment variable in order to to generate API token.

-In the CI pipeline, the ForeSee service account credentials are obtained through credstash.
+The ForeSee service account credentials are obtained through credstash.

 ## Getting Started